BanditTech/WingmanReloaded/main/features.md

 > Quicksilver Flasks trigger with an optional delay
 * Quicksilver uses LButton as default trigger
-* Optionaly trigger with primary or secondary attack
+* Optionally trigger with primary or secondary attack